Disappearance of Joan Risch: Disappearance

 On the morning of October 24, 1961, Martin got up early and left the house in his car for Logan Airport to catch an 8 a.m. flight to New York.
 It was a business trip he had planned earlier, with the intention of staying overnight in Manhattan.
 Shortly after his departure, Joan woke the children and served them breakfast.
-She took her son across the street to the house of a neighbor, Barbara Barker, and left with Lillian in her car, a blue 1951 Chevrolet, (Note: Photos take at the Risch house during the investigation show a two-door sedan, with features (such as the taillights) consistent with a 1951 Chevrolet Deluxe.) for an appointment with a Bedford dentist who had been recommended by a college friend named Sabra Morton.
+She took her son across the street to the house of a neighbor, Barbara Barker, and left with Lillian in her car, a blue 1951 Chevrolet, (Note: Photos taken at the Risch house during the investigation show a two-door sedan, with features (such as the taillights) consistent with a 1951 Chevrolet Deluxe.) for an appointment with a Bedford dentist who had been recommended by a college friend named Sabra Morton.

 Following the appointment, Risch took Lillian on a brief shopping trip to a nearby department store, paying in cash.
 At the family home on Old Bedford Road, milk and mail were delivered while the Risches were absent.
 Neither the milkman nor postman reported anything unusual at the residence when questioned later.
 After picking up David at the Barker residence, Risch and the children returned home at roughly 11:15 a.m.
 Shortly afterward, a delivery driver for a dry cleaner came to the house to pick up several of Martin's suits.
 He entered the house to do so and did not recall anything out of the ordinary about Joan or the house.
 Following his visit, Risch changed from the more formal clothing she had worn to the dentist's appointment and her shopping into a blue housedress and white sneakers.